Mentorship & Outreach

 (Summer 2022)

-I mentored a rising high school senior through an independent summer research project in both computational biology and molecular wet lab techniques.
+I mentored a rising high school senior, Nicky Mosharaf, through an independent summer research project in both computational biology and molecular wet lab techniques.

 Research in Science and Engineering (RISE) High School Student Research Mentor